Regulation of Care

 the registered person must provide –

-of food and drink to meet care receivers’ needs;
+quantities of food and drink to meet service users’ needs;

-and suitable for the needs of the person consuming it, including the
+that is nutritious and suitable for the needs of the person consuming it,

 (1) A registered person

-must ensure that care receivers are supported so as to enable them, so far as
+must ensure that service users are supported so as to enable them, so far as it

 (2) A registered person

-must protect care receivers from the unsafe use and management of medicines,
+must protect service users from the unsafe use and management of medicines,

 including by making appropriate arrangements for the safe handling, ordering,